plamyaa/calculator/README.md

 # Calculator App
 ## What is the project about:
 This is my first app.
-Small calculator with a beautiful interface made from figma
+Small calculator with a beautiful interface.
+Made from figma.
 ## Stack:
 JavaScript
 ## [Demo](https://plamyaa.github.io/calculator/)